sdgilley/toc-to-csv/README.md

 Turn a TOC.YML file into a .CSV file for further work in Excel.
 Also add metadata from the files, such as `ms.author` and `ms.reviewer`.

-The script is set up to read from the toc file in your local docs repository.
-But there is is also a sample file included, which you could use to see how it works before you turn it loose on your own TOC.
+The script reads from the toc file in your local docs repository.

 ## TOC-csv.R

-This R script will read in a toc.yml file and create a .csv file.
+This R script will read your toc.yml file and creates a .csv file.
 The resulting .csv file will look like this:

 ![Excel spreadsheet for example toc](media/excel.png "Excel display of CSV")